Breakfast at Sunrise: Plot

-Two denizens of a grand hotel nightclub, the rich and attractive Madeleine (Constance Talmadge), and the poor and handsome Marquis (Bryant Washburn) have a common desire: they wish to discipline their respective lovers by making them jealous: Madeleine, her betraying boyfriend Champignol (Albert Gran), and Marquis, his faithless mistress Loulou (Alice White), who performs at the nightclub.
+Two denizens of a grand hotel nightclub, the rich and attractive Madeleine, and the poor and handsome Marquis have a common desire: they wish to discipline their respective lovers by making them jealous: Madeleine, her betraying boyfriend Champignol, and Marquis, his faithless mistress Loulou, who performs at the nightclub.

 Madeleine and Marquis enter into a conspiracy: they will publicly concoct a phony courtship, pretending to be in love.
 This charade is paralleled by dozens of nondescript people who have been hired by the hotel owner to parade about the nightclub in fancy dress.
 The purpose is to make the hotel appear prosperous to prospective customers.
 The entire hotel staff is operating under false pretenses: nobody is who he or she pretends to be.
 Madeleine and Marquis go so far as to stage a mock marriage to delude their lovers.
 In the end they abandon the deception, and genuinely fall in love with one another.